gschmutz/bigdata-spark-workshop/01a-minio-object-storage copy/README.md

 ![Alt Image Text](./images/minio-share-link-2.png "Minio list objects")

+> **What you should see:** A pre-signed URL containing a time-limited access token that allows anyone with the link to download the object without needing credentials.

 Copy the link into a Web-browser window (make sure to replace `127.0.0.1:9014` by `<public-ip-address>:9005`) and the document will be downloaded locally to disk or depending on the browser directly rendered in the browser.

 ![Alt Image Text](./images/minio-share-link-3.png "Minio list objects")